“To inspire people and transform lives by offering first class learning opportunities for all.”

 The aim of this Policy Statement is to affirm that all Sutton College employees and stake holders have awareness and understanding of vulnerability including vulnerability to be radicalised, what constitutes abuse, the procedures for reporting such incidents and the existence of the overarching guidelines which have been developed by the London Borough of Sutton.

-The college has the following policies, approved by the Governors, which may affect students (pdf links open in a new window)
+The College has the following policies, which may affect students (pdf links open in a new window)

 We will also comply with all other statutory obligations, including those within the: